WWE News: Does Goldberg’s Contract Spoil ‘WrestleMania 33’ Results?

 Forbes is reporting that it looks like Roman Reigns will be the man that faces Brock Lesnar at WrestleMania 34 in 2018, which means that the WWE needs to rebuild Lesnar into the monster he was before losing two straight to Goldberg.
 That has to start with Brock beating Goldberg for the WWE Universal Championship at WrestleMania 33.

 That also likely means that Roman Reigns beats Undertaker at the event as well.
-That is still up in the air but Goldberg’s contract almost ensures that Brock Lesnar beats him at WrestleMania 33.
+That is still up in the air, but Goldberg’s contract almost ensures that Brock Lesnar beats him at WrestleMania 33.

 There may be some WWE fans who question whether or not Bill Goldberg was a success in this WWE run.
-He has only wrestled in two matches and one of those was the Royal Rumble.
-The singles match was against Brock Lesnar and Goldberg won the match in less than two minutes.
+He has only wrestled in two matches, and one of those was the Royal Rumble.
+The singles match was against Brock Lesnar, and Goldberg won the match in less than two minutes.
 How could Goldberg’s contract be worth it if he has only wrestled for about five minutes since returning to the WWE five months ago?

 However, the WWE doesn’t really care about a match’s star quality when they determine success.
-Two men could wrestle a five-star match but if it doesn’t make the company money it is only a success to wrestling fans.
+Two men could wrestle a five-star match, but if it doesn’t make the company money, it is only a success to wrestling fans.
 However, Goldberg could beat Brock Lesnar in two minutes and have the entire wrestling world buzzing, making that a true success for the WWE.

 Goldberg’s contract was offered for two reasons.
-For Bill Goldberg, it was to allow him to wrestle in front of his son for the first time ever.
+For Bill Goldberg, it was to allow him to wrestle in front of his son for the first time.
 For the WWE, it was to bring in fans who loved Goldberg from his days in WCW.
 After Survivor Series, a new contract was offered to Goldberg because the WWE saw how much the fans loved seeing him back in the ring.

 RELATED WWE REPORTS BY THE INQUISITR